Fayetteville Police investigate shooting that left 1 dead, 1 injured

 FAYETTEVILLE, N.C.
 (WTVD) -- Fayetteville Police are investigating after two people were shot, one fatally on Friday.

-Officers responding to a shooting call at 4:15 p.m. found a man shot inside a vehicle in the 6400 block of Applecross Avenue.
+Officers responding to a shooting call at 4:15 p.m. found a 26-year-old Breydale Campbell shot inside a vehicle in the 6400 block of Applecross Avenue.
 He was pronounced dead at the scene.

 During the investigation, another person was found shot on the same block of Applecross Avenue.
 That person had a gunshot wound in the abdomen and was taken to a hospital for treatment.